Broadly speaking, the internet privacy project I work on, Nym currently has two core technologies.

 The idea that you can selectively disclose by showing some attributes and not others is a simplification, it’s more powerful than that.
 Instead of revealing your age directly, you can associate a zero-knowledge proof that asserts “I’m over 18” without revealing your actual age.

-7. Threshold Issuance
+7. Threshold Issuance Link to heading

 Blind signatures, re-randomisable credentials and selective disclosure have all existed in the cryptography literature for years, or even decades.
 As we’ve seen, stringing them together has some interesting properties, but until now, all of these schemes had one thing in common: signing was always centralized.